johncclayton/pulumi-yoyo/README.md

 ## Why?

-I found myself writing a lot of scripts to bring up a hierarchy of stacks.
+I found myself writing scripts to bring up a hierarchy of stacks.
 I wanted to be able to bring up the whole lot in one go, and also to be able to bring up just a part of the hierarchy.

 ## What I'd like